Ro2b2/cole-is-fine-shyt/README.md

 # Cole McIntyre

 Dox compiled and made by White Cat

-With the help of Jimmy (Surprising ik, Jimmy is behind all this also) And no I am not the ones doing the alt account, its Jimmy, we are giving what Cole deserves for banning us.
+With the help of Jimmy (Surprising ik, Jimmy is behind all this also)

+And no I am not the one doing the alt accounts, its Jimmy, we are giving what Cole deserves for banning us.
 (Jimmys ban tho I sorta understand) but my one, your gonna ban me for something your fine with?

 OMG COLE UR SOOOO CUTEEE MARRY ME